Joshfairhead/Obsidian/Omnicient/Computer Sci/Perspectivism.md

 > So yeah, all three together create a complete set, like base vectors creating a space.
 Holochain implements Agents and Languages (=DNAs) but doesn't define or map what I call Perspectives

 Ok, this framing makes sense.
 DNA as a language makes sense; a syntax of zomes (expressions).
-Agents feel more fuzzy to me; I guess its an agent keys but I also percieve various zomes themselves (personas, deep key, conductor etc) as factors that "agents" are composed from...
-I'm curious where the boundaries that constitute the definition of agents lie (perhaps its just something I've not properly understood because I'm playing with the code).
+Agents feel more fuzzy to me; I guess its an agent keys but I also percieve various zomes themselves (personas, deep key, conductor etc) as factors that constitute "agents"?
+I'm curious where the boundaries that constitute the definition of agents lie (perhaps its just something I've not properly understood because I'm not stuck in with the code).

 > The really interesting thing about separating the world into (or describing the world by) these 3 root entities is that we can "bootstrap" a large (infinite?) number of ontologies that are secondary to this base meta-ontology

-Yes I can see this is a pragmatic triple for bootstrapping.
-I'm compelled to ask a question here; do perspectives have to be in triadic format?
-It makes sense as a base type for the meta language but seems restrictive otherwise.
+Yes, I vibe that this is a pragmatic triple for bootstrapping.
+I'm compelled to ask a question here; do perspectives always have to be in triadic format?
+It makes sense as a base type for the meta language (describing all ) but seems restrictive otherwise.
 My feeling is no they don't but my reasoning is just a hunch; I can imagine that tetrads and other forms can be described as perspectives.